Borek78/pandita-hugo/content/creators.md

 [Nebojácnost | Ajahn Brahm | [české znění] | 21.11.2008](https://www.youtube.com/watch?v=ghzeabtOdro&t=1341s)<br>
 This video is in the Czech language.
 The sound of the Czech voice-over artist is full of emotions.
 In addition to that, there are also emotions in the original voice of the speaker, Ajahn Brahm.<br><br>

-Both of the voice-overs above are produced in different ways and both of them work are very successful.<br><br>
+Both of the voice-overs above are produced in different ways and both of them are very successful.<br><br>

 [Čtyři způsoby, jak se pustit](https://www.youtube.com/watch?v=n0MExRdukJY)<br>
 This video is my work.
 I have translated the Four Ways of Letting Go by Ajahn Brahm into the Czech language and I asked a local voice-over artist to create an audiobook out of my translation.
 The length of the audiobook is 1h and 6 minutes.
 The length of the original video is 55 minutes.
 That means that the audio and the video cannot be synchronized.<br><br>